Head of Humanities: Mrs C Nelson

 ‘To build a future you have to know the past’.
 Otto Frank

 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
 Pupils should understand the significance of events in Britain and the wider world and how these events influenced life at that time and how they resonate through history and shape events today.
 History contributes to the Catholic ethos of the school as it encourages pupils to show empathy towards others, make moral judgements about past historical events, to value the opinions of their peers and to form independent substantiated judgements.

 Topics are informed by the national curriculum and are carefully planned so that they link to prior learning.
-Throughout all the topics studied we emphasise the importance of chronology and develop the understanding of abstract first order historical concepts such as parliament, monarchy, peasantry, as well as deploy second order concepts, such as cause, consequence, significance, interpretations, change, continuity, similarities and differences, to explain events in the past.
+Throughout all the topics studied we emphasise the importance of chronology and develop the understanding of abstract first order historical concepts such as parliament, monarchy, peasantry, as well as deploying second order concepts, such as cause, consequence, significance, interpretations, change, continuity, similarities and differences, to explain events in the past.
 Certain themes are explored and revisited across KS3.

 Supported by our ‘Positive Discipline’ approach and our common set of values, students experience purposeful classroom environments where teachers present subject matter clearly.
 Teachers check learners’ understanding systematically, identify misconceptions accurately and provide clear, direct feedback.
 In doing so, they respond and adapt their teaching as necessary.

-• The Tudors • The English Civil War
+• The English Civil War

-• The Industrial Revolution • Empire • Slavery
+• Local Study: The Industrial Revolution

 • The Holocaust

-GCSE History - Edexcel Course Leader: Mrs C Nelson
+KS4 GCSE History - Edexcel